 Segment by pain point

 As a business owner, you understand better than anything else the pain points that drive your customers to your business.
 After all, most sales conversations revolve around how your product or service solves a specific pain point.
 It wouldn't hurt to sit down with sales to find out what they've been hearing on the front lines and use that knowledge to develop some new segments.

-Check out this example from real estate agent James Respondek.
-His company optimized a beautiful landing page segmented for high-end buyers in the market for homes in Malibu with swimming pools.
+An example from real estate agent James Respondek's company optimized a beautiful landing page segmented for high-end buyers in the market for homes in Malibu with swimming pools.

 Segment by how they got to your landing page

 Because you have numerous ways to direct people to your site—social media, pay-per-click (PPC) on Google, email promotions, etc.—if you direct each channel to its own landing page, you know one more fact about that traffic that you can use to enrich your landing page.